jmil/Bioe421_521-MicrocontrollerApplications/Lab_01--RaspberryPiConfig/Lab01_C--UnderstandingTheShell.md

 			:

-	1. What is the serial number of your Pi? (hint: it's stored in the `/proc/cpuinfo` file)
+	1. What is the model name of your processor? (hint: it's stored in the `/proc/cpuinfo` file)

 			: